What to Declare When Re-entering Your Country of Origin

 If you are not prepared for the Customs process, you can be in for a long delay entering the country.
 Knowing what you can and cannot bring back into the country makes the process go as smoothly as possible.
 You should be aware that there are significant fines if you try to sneak something across the border.
 Even if you are not fined, you may well be flagged for extra searches on any future border crossing.

-Again, the rules for the U.S. and Canada differ but listed below are the things you should declare to the Customs official:
+The rules for the U.S. and Canada differ, but listed below are the things you should declare to the Customs official:

 - Items you purchased in the other country.
 We have seen reports of travelers detained because their tires simply looked new.
 They then had to prove they had not purchased the product over the boarder.
 Even if you used the item up completely it is still technically subject to duty.

-- Gifts your received, or are bringing for someone at home.
+- Gifts you received, or are bringing for someone at home.